mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 The command types used in the MQTT Commands are describing the targeted functionality of the whole command.
 The command types are:
 </p>

-* Set commands, which can be further specified by underscore to match a certain command.
+* __Set__ commands, which can be further specified by underscore to match a certain command.
 I.e., set_temperature.
+* __Setup__ commands, which are used for setting up complex behavior.
-* Query commands, which are used to query information from the end devices.
+* __Query__ commands, which are used to query information from the end devices.
 They are used to force the readout out of the periodic report time cycle.

 ### Table with Commands